streetwriters/notesnook/docs/help/contents/backup-and-restore-notes-in-notesnook.md

 ---
 title: Backup and restore
-index: 5
 ---

-# How to Backup your notes
+# Backup your notes

 It is always a good practice to take a backup of your data so in case you lose access to your account, you don't lose your notes.
 Currently backups are local only.

 > warning
 >
 > Since all your data is end-to-end encrypted, we do not have the access to restore your account if you forgot your account password and recovery key.
-Therefore we recommend that you store your password safely and make sure that you have saved your [account recovery key](/how-to-save-account-recovery-key).
+Therefore we recommend that you store your password safely and make sure that you have saved your account recovery.

 # [Desktop/Web](#/tab/web)